bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

   - The Table of Contents (ToC), List of Tables (LoT), and List of Figures (LoF) are **one-half-spaced**.
 The titles of these environments are treated as of a similar type as the section headings, i.e., the same font size and type with underlining below them.

 - Following the suggested outline by the department, in the main proposal document, the following sections are included, however, you can include other sections by consulting your advisor or committee members.
-  - **Background and significance:** the suggested page limit is 2 pages.
+  - **Background and significance** section has a page limit is 2 pages.
-  - **Research objectives:** the suggested page limit is 1 page.
+  - **Research objectives** section has a page limit is 1 page.
-  - **Proposed methodology and results:** the suggested page limit is 4 pages.
+  - **Proposed methodology and results** section has a page limit is 4 pages.
-  - **Planned publications:** no specific limits on the pages.
+  - **Planned publications** section has no page limit.
+This section contains a list of papers you already published or planning on publishing.
-  - **Timeline:** no specific format/ limits on the page.
+  - **Timeline** has no specific format/ limits on the page.
+You should include a chart or table showing a tentative timeline to finish the project.
-  - **Acknowledgement**: this is optional - thank the people who helped you along the way and funding sources as well.
+  - **Acknowledgement** section is optional.
+Thank the people who helped you along the way and funding sources as well.
-  - **Bibliographic references**: add all the citations following a specific format based on your discipline
+  - **Bibliographic references** lists all the citations from your main text following a specific format based on your discipline

 - For the main text of the main proposal document, there are **three** levels of paragraph-style environments (section, subsection, subsubsection) for writing.
 All of them are shown in the Table of Contents as well.
   - The spacing around the section, subsection, and subsubsection headings are chosen to be default offered by the `parskip` package.
 The paragraphs do not have any indentation with `\baselineskip` spacing in between them.